15 Day Cuba Tour

 Day 13 - Havana via Bay of Pigs

 On our way back to the capital, we drive along the beautiful coastline of the Bay of Pigs.
-This is where the landing of counter-revolutionary exile militia occured in 1961.
+This is where the landing of counter-revolutionary exile militia occurred in 1961.
 The ensuing battle with the Cuban Revolutionary forces resulted in the first defeat of a U.S backed take-over in Latin America.
 Your guide will explain in more detail the dramatic events.
 If the conditions are favourable, we can stop for a swim at a beautiful spot on the bay that is ideal for snorkelling.
 Snorkelling masks are available at a small cost.

 We then pass through an area of densely vegetated swamp-lands called the Cienage de Zapata, before arriving bank in Havana.